 Creativity and ideas are two of the key contributors to valuable and effective content, but what happens when writer’s block hits and it feels like you’ve forgotten how to generate content ideas?
-This blog post looks at seventeen ways to refuel your content strategy and generate blog topic ideas that your readers will love.
+This blog post looks at nineteen ways to refuel your content strategy and generate blog topic ideas that your readers will love.

 - Talk with Others

 Collaboration with the people around you can be a great way to generate ideas if you work within a content team.
 If you work for a client, stepping away from the desk into a different environment – such as going to visit the client – can refresh the mind and inspire a whole host of new ideas.

 In a digital agency environment, it’s also important to get to know your clients and their target personas to really delve into the questions they may search for online.
 Recently, one of our lovely clients invited us to spend the day with them, meet their customers and experience a typical working day in their business.
 Aside from being a really interesting day, the trip also gave the team exclusive access to the people we were writing for.